-Inside Bar Chart Pattern
+Inside Bar (Bullish) Short-term Pattern

 An Inside Bar (Bullish) indicates a possible reversal of the current downtrend to a new uptrend.
 This pattern is an indication of a financial instrument's SHORT-TERM outlook.
 Two-bar patterns reflect changes in investor psychology that have a very short-term influence on future prices - typically less than 10 bars.
 Often the immediate effect is trend exhaustion and potentially, a reversal.
 For traders looking for clear entry and exit points, these patterns serve well.
 They are normally not suitable as signals for long-term investors unless viewed as monthly bars.